sainib/ambari-util/ranger-atlas/README.md

 Need to clean up the process below..
 Some ToDos are listed and also convert the process into an automated script

+Also - Now that I have moved the setup stuff under the ambari-util - the some of teh paths below will chage.

 ```